an exhibition of artworks presented by The Critical Design Lab, in collaboration with Tangled Art+Disability and the Doris McCarthy Gallery

 By invoking the word “ritual,” we are referring to crip cultural traditions that center disability as valuable.
 Alison Kafer writes, for instance, about the moment of being fitted for a new wheelchair as a rite of passage.
 She crips a formerly-medicalized event by reframing it as a ritual marking the temporalities of crip life.
 We can also imagine other crip rituals marking the life cycle: rituals for retiring old prosthetic devices, for receiving new hearing aid molds, for venting frustration when access is denied. #CripRitual thus adds nuance to existing academic theories of ritual.
 Classically, anthropologists define rituals as prescribed action that bring people together to recognize a change in social status through references to shared cultural symbols and an appeal to a higher power (the higher power in this sociological definition may be spiritual, performative, political, or administrative).
 Feminist activists use the word “ritual” in a different but related way, to recognize processes that harness intentional transformative potential: ecofeminist writer and activist Starhawk, for example, devises rituals for planting, harvesting, making compost, and caring for community during activist convergences.

-In this call for art, and in the intended exhibition, artworks depict or create rituals that refer to shared experiences of disability culture.
+In this exhibition, artworks depict or create rituals that refer to shared experiences of disability culture.
 In bringing together this exhibition we seek to make apparent the shared cultural meanings circulating in crip communities.
 The exhibition recognizes crip rituals as processes and events geared toward building power, strategies for surviving ableism that may be secular, spiritual, or in-between.

 We imagine five general categories of crip rituals, that may assist in developing proposals for work:

 - Rituals of managing the normate’s perception of difference

 - Rituals of access